MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 {{< imagegallery 4 "/images/tutorials/image_processing/" "RTPLAN" "RTSTRUCT" "CT512" "RTDOSE">}}

 Select the CT 512×512×272×1 series.

 We now want to view the CT images and the RTSTRUCT data together.
 The module `DicomImport` only allows to select one single object.
 In order to select more than one object, we use a `DicomImportExtraOutput` module.
 Select the CT series in the `DicomImport` module and the RTSTRUCT in the `DicomImportExtraOutput` module.

 You have to select the correct index for the RTSTRUCT.
 In our example it is index 2.

-Add `DicomImportExtraOutput` module as shown in the figure below:

 ![Selecting CT and RTSTRUCT in DicomImport](/images/tutorials/image_processing/SELECTINGCTRTSTRUCT.png "Selecting CT and RTSTRUCT in DicomImport")

-### **Visualize RTSTRUCTs as colored CSOs:**
+### Visualize RTSTRUCTs as colored CSOs

 Now we need an `ExtractRTStruct` module to convert RTSTRUCT data into CSOs (Contour Segmentation Objects).
-CSOs allow MeVisLab to visualize the contours on the CT scan and to interact with them.
+CSOs in MeVisLab allow to visualize the contours on the CT scan and to interact with them.

 Then connect it with the `DicomImportExtraOutput` as shown in the figure:

 ![ExtractRTStruct vonverter](/images/tutorials/image_processing/converter.png "ExtractRTStruct converter")

-Add `SoView2DCSOExtensibleEditor` to enable visualization and interaction with the CSOs in the 2D viewer, allowing you to edit and work with the contours directly.
-Connect it with `View2D` and `ExtractRTStruct` modules, as shown, where `View2D` displays the CT scan with the contours.
+Add a `SoView2DCSOExtensibleEditor` module to enable visualization and interaction with the CSOs in the 2D viewer.
+Connect it with a `View2D` module and the `ExtractRTStruct` module.
+The `View2D` module shows the CT scan with the contours from the *RTSTRUCT* file.

 ![Connecting SoView2DCSOExtensibleEditor](/images/tutorials/image_processing/cotour.png "Connecting SoView2DCSOExtensibleEditor")

-There are no names for the contours by default, we want to show the names for the contour to identify the segmented structure, so we need the `CSOLabelRenderer` module to add labels (e.g., 'Bladder', 'Prostate') next to each contour, helping to clearly identify the anatomy.
+There are no names for the contours shown by default.
+We want to display the names for the contours available in the *RTSTRUCT* file to identify the segmented structure.
+Use the `CSOLabelRenderer` module to show labels (e.g., 'Bladder', 'Prostate') next to each contour.
 The figure below shows that:

 ![CSOLabelRenderer](/images/tutorials/image_processing/CSOLabelRenderer.png " CSOLabelRenderer")

 As you can see, the contours are labeled with numbers.
+The number is the internal ID of the contour.
 We want to show the names for the contour to identify the segmented structure.
-To do this, open the `CSOLabelRenderer` panel — it will display the panel shown below.
+To do this, open the `CSOLabelRenderer` panel.

 ![CSOLabelRenderer panel](/images/tutorials/image_processing/CSOLabelRendererpanel.png "CSOLabelRenderer panel")